 - A behind-the-scenes DVD containing over an hour of developer interviews, the Cataclysm intro cinematic with director’s commentary, and more.

-- The collector’s edition soundtrack CD, containing ten epic tracks from the game, along with exclusive bonus tracks.
+- The collector’s edition soundtrack CD contains ten epic tracks from the game, along with exclusive bonus tracks.

 - A mouse pad featuring Deathwing and a map of the newly ravaged world.

 - A World of Warcraft Trading Card Game Wrathgate™ starter deck, along with two extended art cards and two exclusive hero cards available only in the Collector’s Edition.